hackclub/asia-blog/public/content/articles/learningprogramminglanguage/README.md

 ![](https://media.giphy.com/media/6Iu6ctvKySRcZd7oQU/giphy.gif)

-Now, I know that to a lot of people new to programming official documentation seems scary.
+Now, I know that to a lot of people new to programming reading official documentation seems scary.
 I would suggest you learn the basics from some other resource which will provide you some good abstraction and then once you feel a bit comfortable go and read the official documentation!

 ## Follow!
 Follow!
 Follow!